 KIMBERLEY: Yep.
 I think it's good.
 Good for me.
 Cause I'm, I'm hiding the faces that I pull at my students.
 So it's maybe it's kind of making me a little bit more aware of, Oh my goodness, I just pulled that face.
 Maybe I shouldn't do that.
 So, yeah.
 Yep.
 You can't tell underneath.

 KIMBERLEY: Why are you so surprised?
 I'm not, I'm smiling.
-Yes,
+Yes.

-SAMANTHA: precisely. so we talked a little bit about, Kind of the fact that you would like to see more individuality and personality on the dance floor. what other trends are you seeing as a judge that you either are really glad to see in a certain dance style or you would prefer if folks moved away from it?
+SAMANTHA: So we talked a little bit about, Kind of the fact that you would like to see more individuality and personality on the dance floor. what other trends are you seeing as a judge that you either are really glad to see in a certain dance style or you would prefer if folks moved away from it?

-SAMANTHA: that's, yes, you can say that.
+SAMANTHA: You can say that.

 I love when couples dance to the judges.
 Just don't do it for a long period of time because you make me feel uncomfortable, and then I tend to do the whole, "yeah, I'm making it obvious that I'm now not looking at you and I would like to look at somebody else."
 Everybody's trying their best and they're even couples that, taking from YouTube.
 Everybody's trying the best.
 So you know, well, why now?
 And the nice thing is a competition.
 I'm not the only judge.
 So what I like, somebody else might not like what they like.
 I may not so.
 Nine times out of 10 the result is fair.